Rich Cimino

 Research Interests

-Dr. Cimino’s research centers on developing a framework for undergraduate engineering ethics instruction that weaves together aspects of safety, virtue ethics, and personal identity.
-This platform includes both instructional interventions and assessment strategies, with a focus on ethical decision making.
+Dr. Cimino’s research centers on developing frameworks for undergraduate engineering teamwork skill development and ethical reasoning & decision making that weave together aspects of agency, reflexivity and personal identity.
+This platform includes both instructional interventions and assessment strategies intended to both build and evaluate skill over time.

 Conference Paper